seosgithub/flok/docs/mod/debug.md

 #Debug (debug.js)
 The debug module provides information to the client (driver) module such as events that are available for a particular view.

+**This is depreciated and may no longer works correctly especially with view hierarchies that contain push / pop semantics.
+(Multiple layers in push
+/pop hierarchies will not reveal push / pop semantics, it will look flat)**

 ### Driver Messages
 `if_debug_assoc(base, key, value)` - Associate a key and value for an object called base (usually a pointer or string)